Introduction: How long has it been since you were “truly busy”?

 • Not knowing how to express emotions;

-• Increased social anxiety or feelings of inferiority.
+• Easily developing social anxiety or feelings of inferiority.

-Case study: A young person who had not worked or gone out for six months found upon returning to the workplace that they "didn't know how to talk" and even hesitated to greet colleagues.
+Case: A young person who had not worked or gone out for six months found that after returning to the workplace, they "couldn't speak" and even felt too shy to greet colleagues.

 2. Passive isolation: The busier others are, the harder it is for you to integrate

-Friends, colleagues, and classmates around you are making progress, while you remain stagnant:
+Friends, colleagues, and classmates around you are making progress, while you are standing still:

-• They discuss new projects, technologies, and trends, while you can't understand;
+• They discuss new projects, new technologies, and new trends, but you can't understand;

-• They share life experiences, parenting tips, and financial advice, while you can't join the conversation;
+• They share life experiences, parenting insights, and financial tips, but you can't join the conversation;

 • Gradually, you become a "bystander" in the group.

-Data support: A 2024 survey by Zhihu shows that among those who have been out of the workforce for a long time, 78% find it "very difficult to reintegrate into a group."
+Data support: A survey by Zhihu in 2024 showed that among people who have long been detached from the workplace, 78% reported that it is "very difficult to reintegrate into the group."

 Any skill requires continuous practice to maintain an advantage:

-• If programmers don't write code, their skills will become obsolete;
+• If a programmer doesn't write code, their skills will become obsolete;

-• If designers don't take on projects, their aesthetic sense will lag;
+• If a designer doesn't take on projects, their aesthetic sense will lag behind;

-• If salespeople don't engage with clients, their communication skills will become rusty;
+• If a salesperson doesn't talk to clients, their communication skills will become rusty;

-• If teachers don't teach, their classroom management will decline...
+• If a teacher doesn't give lectures, their classroom management skills will decline...

-Case study: A programmer born in the 1990s who resigned and wanted to return to the workforce two years later found that mainstream programming languages had been updated, forcing them to relearn.
+Case: A programmer born in the 90s wanted to return to the workforce two years after resigning, only to find that mainstream programming languages had been updated and had to relearn.

-The most common problem for those who are too idle is:
+The most common problems for people who are too idle for a long time are:

 • Not knowing what they want;